Vishnukumarrajasekar/Decoder/README.md

  - The project is divided 2 parts:
      1. generative phase using shape grammar
      2. Using ML to filter the appropriate parameters, rules and weights.

+# ROADMAP
+ - A broad structure of the project can be found [in this document](/Decoder-plugin_notes.md).